indeedeng/imhotep/docs/aggregating.md

 permalink: /docs/aggregating/
 ---

-Use the optional **group by** filter to group documents and retrieve aggregated stats.
-Separate each filter from another with a comma.
-If you leave this control empty, the IQL web app places all documents into a single group and returns one row.
+Use the optional **group by** clause to group documents and retrieve aggregated stats.
+Separate each group definition from another with a comma.
+Unlike SQL, if you leave this control empty, the IQL web client places all documents into a single group and returns one row.

-The following filters are available:
+The following group definitions are available:
 <table>
   <tr>
-    <th>Filter</th>
+    <th>Group Definition</th>
     <th>Syntax</th>
     <th>Examples</th>
   </tr>